The ATS Rejection Myth

 What Recruiters Wish Job Seekers Understood

-How to Improve Your Resume For Real Results
+How to Improve Your Resume for Real Results

-- Short bullet points (72%).
+- Keep bullet points concise and outcome‑oriented.

 Why the Myth Persists